sgrieve/GEG6230/python_notes/exercises_1.md

 ### Reverse a String

-Knowing that two strings can be concatenated using the `+` operator, write a loop that takes a string and produces a new string with the characters in reverse order, so `'Newton'` becomes `'notweN'`.
+Knowing that two strings can be joined together (concatenated) using the `+` operator, write a loop that takes a string and produces a new string with the characters in reverse order, so `'Newton'` becomes `'notweN'`.

 ### Turn a String Into a List